Hrsh1704/nessus-download/README.md

 #### now enter your mail address on inbox and click on continue and the ` activation code ` was automatically come. if it's not come then check your mail. you are able to see there.

+### click on continue. you are redirect on registor page.

 ### now enter your new username and password.

 ## wait for couple of minutes. it take 30-40 min for complte installation. - it depend on your system.